MaheshKuleppanavar/Delta_Demo/README.md

 # Delta_Demo
-This is example for git and github class
+This is example for git and github class.